Potassium heptafluorotantalate: Structure

 Potassium heptafluorotantalate exists in at least two polymorphs. α-K2[TaF7] is the most common form and crystallises in the monoclinic P21/c space group.
 The structure is composed of [TaF7]2− units interconnected by potassium ions.
 [TaF7]2− polyhedra may be described as monocapped trigonal prisms with the capping atom located on one of the rectangular faces.
 Potassium atoms are 9-coordinated and may be viewed as distorted monocapped square prisms.
+In terms of the coordination sphere of the heavy metal, potassium heptafluoroniobate is similar to the tantalum salt.

 At temperatures above 230 °C this converts to β-K2[TaF7], which is orthorhombic (space group: Pnma).
 This structure also consists of potassium ions and the complex anion [TaF7]2−.
 The structure of the 7-coordinate [TaF7]2− units is essentially unchanged.
 However the potassium atoms now exist in 2 environments where they coordinate to either 11 or 8 fluorine atoms.

 Reactions

 K2[TaF7] is primarily used to produce metallic tantalum by reduction with sodium.
 This takes place at approximately 800 °C in molten salt and proceeds via a number of potential pathways.